jeffaco/duplicacy-util/README.md

 Note that `*` denotes that this section is mandatory and MUST be specified in the configuration file.

-The `storage` list contains a list of repositories to back up.
-Note that the list may be as long as required. `duplicacy-util` will continue loading monotonically increasing section numbers until no additional sections are found (i.e. 1, 2, 3).
+The `storage` list contains a list of repositories to back up to.
+Note that the list may be as long as required. `duplicacy-util` will continue loading storages until no additional storages are found.
+Each storage should be differentiated with the prior storage with a `-` character (to signify a new section).
 This is conistent with all sections in the repository configuration file.

 Fields in the `storage` section are: